SailyTeam/Saily/README.md

 - [x] Quick actions from Settings
 - [x] No hidden network traffic nor obfuscation, full open sourced under MIT License
 - [x] Random device info available from Settings for free packages
+- [x] Tested to work with all your jailbreaks and lives with all your package managers together
+- [ ] Unique iPhone UI design in progress... (when ETA: by the end of October this year)

 ![Preview](./Attachments/main.jpeg)